 Many of our Community Health Ed students tell us this field work portion of their degree program was the most rewarding and valuable of their college career.

-You can also choose one of our value-added concentrations, minors or certificates such as:
+You can also choose one of our optional value-added concentrations, minors or certificates.

 - School Health Education concentration